FMI-QC-2020/docker_tut/docker/step2.md

 `docker run arguments some arguments`{{execute T1}}

-It won't work, because script `ruby-script.rb` inside the docker container expectes arguments.
-You have some problem due to unpossibility to execute image with arguments.
-So we should change our Dockerfile and instead of last line type
+It won't work, because we should appended as command line parameters by treating those as arguments of the command.
+Change Dockerfile and replace last line of file with code

 `ENTRYPOINT ["ruby", "/ruby-script.rb"]